Agastya (film)

-Agastya is a 2016 Indian Odia action thriller film directed by K. M Krishna and produced under Akshya Parija Productions.
+Agastya is a 2016 Indian Odia action thriller film directed by K Muralikrishna and produced under Akshya Parija Productions.
 It was released on 12 June 2016 at Rajo Festival.
-It was one of the best Odia movies in 2016.
+Being a remake of the 2014 Kannada film Ugramm, it was one of the best Odia movies in 2016.
 Anubhav Mohanty, Akash, and Jhillik play lead roles.
-It is a remake of the 2014 Kannada action movie Ugramm.
 The music was released by Amara Muzik.

 It was a Superhit movie in the Odia film industry.